Email to a friend

 What your doctor can do for you

-- Refer you to an optometrist for correction of the astigmatism with prescription glasses or contact lenses.
+• Refer you to an ophthalmologist or optometrist for correction of the astigmatism with prescription glasses or contact lenses.

-- Refer you to an ophthalmologist (eye specialist) for laser eye surgery, which can help correct certain types of astigmatism, or for astigmatic keratotomy, another surgical procedure that is carried out less often nowadays.
+• Refer you to an ophthalmologist (eye specialist) for laser eye surgery, lens surgery or corneal surgery, which can help correct certain types of astigmatism.